haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ### Running this tutorial

 Once logged in, click on the `build` menu to start the creation of a custom workflow.
-You will land in the workflow-builder page, where you can interactively build your haddock3 scenario by combining the available modules.
+You will land on the workflow-builder page, where you can interactively build your haddock3 scenario by combining the available modules.
-This page is sub-divided in three areas, that will be described below.
+This page is subdivided into three areas described below.

-On the left are presented the list of modules.
+On the left is presented the list of modules.
 To add a module to the workflow, just click on it, and it will be automatically added at the bottom of the configuration file.
-Alternatively, you can drag-and-drop it to the central panel, at the location where you wish to place it.
+Alternatively, you can drag-and-drop (using the dots) it to the central panel, at the location where you wish to place it.

-In the central panel is presented the current set of modules defining your workflow.
+The set of modules defining your current workflow is presented on the central panel.
-You can switch between interactive (visual) and textual (text) form of it.
+You can switch between interactive (click on “Visual” tab under the Workflow section) and textual (click on “Text” tab) forms of it.
-By clicking on a specific module, you will be able to configure its parameters on the right panel.
+You can configure the parameters of each module by clicking on this module (inside the central panel).

 Initially, default parameters are set for each module.
 Parameters are sub-categorized based on their properties.
 Unfold a property by clicking on it, and discover the set of related parameters.
 **Note** that you should always click the `save` button after modifying a parameter value for it to be taken into consideration.

-Finally, once you configured you workflow, click on `submit` to launch the corresponding haddock3 run.
+Finally, once you configured your workflow, click on `submit` to launch the corresponding haddock3 run.

 <details style="background-color:#DAE4E7">